Krassnig/CodeDraw/INTRODUCTION.md

 ```

 After you execute this program, you should see window with the outlines of a red rectangle,
-another filled rectangle and a filled light blue circle as shown in the image below.
+another filled rectangle, and a filled light blue circle as shown in the image below.

 ![01 Getting started](https://user-images.githubusercontent.com/24553082/153450652-8dff6b3f-17b6-40ba-b8e1-156b9e72ee26.png)

 ## The Coordinate System

-In mathematics the origin coordinate (0, 0) is usually placed in the **bottom-left** corner.
+In mathematics the origin coordinate (0, 0) is conventionally located in the **bottom-left** corner.
-This is different in computer graphics, where coordinate system usually start in the **top-left** corner.
+However, in computer graphics, the coordinate system usually start from the **top-left** corner.
-For Example: `cd.fillSquare(180, 150, 50);` will start in the **top-left** corner of the canvas,
+For instance, when calling `cd.fillSquare(180, 150, 50);`, the draw process start in the **top-left** corner of the canvas.
-go 180 pixel to the right, 150 pixel down and start drawing a 50 by 50 pixel square towards the bottom-right.
+It then moves 180 pixel to the right, 150 pixel down and starts drawing the 50 by 50 pixel square towards the bottom-right.
 The pixel coordinate (180, 150) is part of that rectangle.

-Note that rectangular and circular shapes have different origins as described in the next section.

 ![02 The coordinate system](https://user-images.githubusercontent.com/24553082/153450673-0b3470cc-7548-4b92-b597-05b4dd13bc1d.png)

-## Outlined and Filled Shapes
+## Outlined And Filled Shapes

-CodeDraw has two general kinds of drawing methods, `fill`-methods and `draw`-methods.
+CodeDraw offers two kinds of drawing methods, `fill`-methods and `draw`-methods.
-A `fill`-method always completely fills its shape and a `draw`-method only draws its outline.
+A `fill`-method completely fills its shape, while a `draw`-method only draws its outline.
-All drawing methods that do not fit into this categorization also use the `draw` prefix.
+Any drawing methods that do not neatly fit into these categories are prefixes with `draw` as well.
-For example, the method to draw a line `drawLine` and the method to draw an image `drawImage`
+For instance, the method for drawing a line is called `drawLine` and the method to draw an image `drawImage`
-also use the `draw` prefix.
+also uses the `draw` prefix.

-CodeDraw has two general kinds of shapes, rectangular and circular.
+CodeDraw also categorizes two kinds of shapes: rectangles and circles.
-A rectangular shape like the square has its starting point in its top left corner.
+A rectangular shape, such as the square has its origin point in its top left corner.
-A circular shape has its starting point at its center.
+Conversely, a circular shape has its origin point at its center.

-Partial circular shapes can be drawn with the `drawArc`, `drawPie`, `fillPie` methods.
+To create partial circular shapes, CodeDraw provides the following methods: `drawArc`, `drawPie` and `fillPie`.
-Pies and arcs start at the 3 o'clock position offset by the `startRadians` parameter.
+Pies and arcs start at the 3 o'clock position, which can be changed by setting the `startRadians` parameter.
+Angles in CodeDraw are specified in radians.
+For example, to start at the 12 o'clock position, `startRadians` should be set to `-Math.PI / 2`.
-The shape is then continued in a clockwise direction for a total length of `sweepRadians` radians.
+The shape then proceeds in a clockwise direction for a specified length of `sweepRadians` radians.

-Outlined Shapes:
+Outlined shapes:
 - `drawSquare(double x, double y, double sideLength)`
 - `drawRectangle(double x, double y, double width, double height)`
 - `drawCircle(double centerX, double centerY, double radius)`